-Project Citizen vs. State: The Role of Civil Society in Establishing Rule of Law in Armenia funded by the European Union
+Citizen vs. State: The Role of Civil Society in Establishing Rule of Law in Armenia

-1. TV show will aim to raise public awareness of the work of the administrative court and empower citizens to exercise their right to appeal, explaining that the state is obliged to consider the interests of its citizens.
-Aired by the Second Armenian TV Channel, 30-minute weekly telecasts will include court reports, short interviews with experts.
+This TV programme on the litigation with the state is the first in its kind in Armenia.
+It aimed to raise public awareness of the work of the administrative court and empower citizens to exercise their right to appeal, explaining that the state is obliged to consider the interests of its citizens.
+Aired by the Second Armenian TV Channel, 30-35-minute weekly telecasts

-2. Public dialogue: Public apathy and distrust has certain patterns of behaviour in Armenia – those rare individuals, who decide to fight for their rights, instead of being respected, are treated with a condescending irony.
-The film will empower those ‘don Quixotes’ and show how they take determination to fight against injustice and defend the real or perhaps their imaginary law.
-Explaining what the citizenship means to them, it will build the viewers’ empathy.
-After the screening in the main cinema in Yerevan, a public discussion will be held.
-The film and the discussion will be aired by the Second Armenian TV Channel and regional TV stations.
+2. Documentary “We and our state”.
+Public apathy and distrust has certain patterns of behaviour in Armenia – those rare individuals, who decide to fight for their rights, instead of being respected, are treated with a condescending irony.
+The film empowered those ‘don Quixotes’ and showed how they take determination to fight against injustice and defend the real or perhaps their imaginary law.
+After the screening in the main cinema in Yerevan the film was aired by the Second Armenian TV Channel and regional TV station Fortuna (Lory)

 - a survey of the population “What are the structures of power that the country’s population complains about and how to protect the interests of the citizens”